Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Skin that develops lesions found to be an SIL is usually the result of a virus called the human papillomavirus, or HPV.
-The skin changes (SIL) themselves cannot be spread from person to person, but the virus can be transmitted through sex as a sexually transmitted infection (STI).
+Skin that develops lesions found to be an SIL usually comes from a virus called the human papillomavirus, or HPV.
+The lesions themselves can’t be spread from person to person, but the HPV virus can transmit through sex as a sexually transmitted infection (STI).

 Healthcare providers classify SILs as low-grade or high-grade:

-• Low-grade: Also called mild dysplasia, these lesions only look slightly different under a microscope compared to normal skin.
-They usually go away on their own without treatment and are less likely to turn into cancer.
+• Low-grade (LSIL).
+Sometimes called mild dysplasia, these lesions only look slightly different under a microscope compared to normal skin.
+They can go away without treatment and are less likely to turn into cancer.

-• High-grade: High-grade SILs include moderate dysplasia, severe dysplasia and neoplasia in-situ (the last phase before tissue becomes cancerous).
+• High-grade (HSIL).
+High-grade SILs include moderate dysplasia, severe dysplasia and neoplasia in-situ (the last phase before tissue becomes cancerous).
 These lesions look very abnormal under a microscope.
 They usually need some form of treatment right away or they could turn into cancer.

 Who’s at risk for squamous intraepithelial lesions?